liteljaime/junior-infra-task/report.md

 Prometheus is an open source monitoring and alerting toolkit initially built at Soundcloud.
 In 2016, joined the Cloud Native Computing Fundation as the second hosted project, after Kubernetes.

 Works in a pull-based system.
 It sends a scrape request based on the configuration defined in the deployment file.
 The response to this scrape request is stored and parsed in storage along with the metrics for the scrape itself.

-The storage is a custom database on the Prometheus server and can handle a massive influx of data.
+This scraping endpoint, allow metrics to be pulled from several Prometheus instances and store it in a custom database on the Prometheus server that can handle a massive influx of data.

-Prometheus requires only a scraping endpoint, this way metrics can be pulled from several Prometheus instances.

-Also pulling its a better way of identifying the health of the service because if the endpoint is not available it's pretty clear the service is not healthy, but if the service doesnt push notifications the reasons might vary and is not as clear its health status.
+In addition, pulling it's a better way of identifying the health of the service because if the endpoint is not available it's pretty clear the service is not healthy, but if the service doesnt push notifications the reasons might vary and is not as clear its health status.

-If unable to monitor if the container is short lived with the pull endpoint.
-For that Prometheus uses a push gateway notification
+Sometimes, the pull endpoint it's unable to monitor if the container life span is short.
+For that, Prometheus uses a push gateway notification

 **PROS**